bjcosta/landscaping/pond/README.md

 	This is the most common solution I have noticed for a koi/fish pond.
 A bottom drain is almost never seen in ecosystem ponds as they usually have rocked in bottoms that prevent the waste travelling to the drain and also rocks can block the drain.

-	+ Very effective for fish waste and small debris that is not caught by a surface skimmer
+	+ Positive: Very effective for fish waste and small debris that is not caught by a surface skimmer
-	+ If working properly greatly reduces larger yearly maintainence (No need for yearly drain/wash)
+	+ Positive: If working properly greatly reduces larger yearly maintainence (No need for yearly drain/wash)
-	- More difficult to install, must be done from the begining as it is hard to add afterwards (you can install on top of liner ones but they are less effective apparently)
+	- Negative: More difficult to install, must be done from the begining as it is hard to add afterwards (you can install on top of liner ones but they are less effective apparently)
-	- Requires bare liner on bottom of pond for waste to flow to drain (I.e. not able to rocked in the bottom of the pond)
+	- Negative: Requires bare liner on bottom of pond for waste to flow to drain (I.e. not able to rocked in the bottom of the pond)
-	- Ideally requires sloped contour on the bottom of the pond to permit waste to flow to drain
+	- Negative: Ideally requires sloped contour on the bottom of the pond to permit waste to flow to drain
-	- Ideally (not required) wants aeration on top of the drain (to create an eddy/current-flow of water that hopefully pushes waste down the walls and along the floor back to the drain)
+	- Negative: Ideally (not required) wants aeration on top of the drain (to create an eddy/current-flow of water that hopefully pushes waste down the walls and along the floor back to the drain)
-	- Often requires extra external filtration (Most common is a solids settling filter like swirl, radial flow, seive etc)
+	- Negative: Often requires extra external filtration (Most common is a solids settling filter like swirl, radial flow, seive etc)
 	* Some people worry about them leaking or rising, but if installed correctly shouldn't be an issue

 * Under-gravel suction grid

 	Must be done "correctly".
 Apparently many are not constructed well.
 You must use larger smooth gravel to prevent muck accumulating/getting caught in the smaller gravel.
 It must be easy for the muck to flow past the gravel into the grid pipes.
 I assume as well the water flow must be sufficient to permit these to work effectively.

-	+ Looks great as you dont see it and can have a rocked bottom still.
+	+ Positive: Looks great as you dont see it and can have a rocked bottom still.
 Sometims installed in ecosystem ponds, rarely in koi ponds
-	+ Can be installed more simply as can be constructed entirely on top of the liner
+	+ Positive: Can be installed more simply as can be constructed entirely on top of the liner
-	- Likely to need a second pump
+	- Negative: Likely to need a second pump
 	?
 Effectiveness compared to bottom drains is greatly debated ?
 Some people say reduces yearly maintainence but the drain/washing still needs to happen just less frequently (maybe 5 years)

-* Yearly manual drain + clean
+* Yearly manual drain and clean

 	This seems to be a very common solution for ecosystem ponds that I have seen on youtube.
 This looks like a LOT of work and is stressful on the fish.
 In most ecosystem ponds there is no bottom drain or suction grid.
 Instead muck just accumulates under on the bottom.
 Without fish or a very light load stocked in the pond, this is not a huge issue.
 However it is clear that a LOT of muck can accumulate under the rocks if the bottom of the pond is rocked in and is often much worse with fish stocked in the pond.

 	Also to be clear the issue is not just cleanliness but if you have fish in the pond this can be quite dangerous for them.
 If the muck remains undistrubed on the bottom it is often ok, however as soon as say larger winds, or big flush of rain or you working on the pond disturbs the muck on the bottom it can case the water to become toxic for the fish.

-I have been thinking this issue through.
 I really want the best of both worlds (bottom drain for reduced maintainence, and rocked pond bottom for asthetics and liner protection) and not sure what is feasible.
 My plan is to install a bottom drain on the pond at construction including a sloped floor on the bottom contour as it is difficult to do so later.
 However I still plan to install normal planting shelves, and rock those in like in an ecosystem pond, fully aware that the shelves may accumulate muck and prevent it flowing into the bottom drain.

 I have a few ideas I would like to try:
 * Rocked shelves, and pond walls but bottom contour bare liner to bottom drain
-* Add under-gravel pumping grid (not suction, or maybe cycle suction/pumping regulary) in the shelves (and around edge of bottom contour), the goal is to agitate debris from the shelves and behind the rock walls so it doesnt settle and will be eventually pushed to the bottom drain.
+* Add under-gravel pumping or cycle grid (not suction, or maybe cycle suction/pumping regulary) in the shelves (and around edge of bottom contour), the goal is to agitate debris from the shelves and behind the rock walls so it doesnt settle and will be eventually pushed to the bottom drain.
 Not sure if this will work/help.
 * Create a 3D printed adapter to plug a suction/pumping grid into the drain hole and convert a drain to a grid